NonnyNaturalz01/Housing-in-Brazil-DS-project/README.md

 <h1>WorldQuantUniversity Project 1</h1><br>
 Worked with a dataset with 21,000 properties for sale in Brazil.
-The goal is to determine whether sale prices are influenced more by property size or location.
+The goal is to determine whether sale prices are influenced more by property size or location by using data wrangling and visualization skills.
 <br>
 <br>
 <h2>What I learnt:</h2>